 Assignment Design Resources

 The librarians can help you design or locate an applicable research asignment.
-They can also help you locate and embed support/scaffolding materials, so that your students can concentrate on the course content and their learning, rather than getting frustrated over the minutia of the research process.
+We can also help you locate and embed support/scaffolding materials, so that your students can concentrate on the course content and their learning, rather than getting frustrated over the minutia of the research process.

 Support elements (and clear instructions) are crucial for student comprehension and successful completion of research assignments.